 - DJCAD will invite the recipient of the Bursary to present their work to the Donor at the end of each academic year.

-- Please note that funding schemes are subject to availability of funds, and the details given here are subject to change at any time.
+- Funding schemes are subject to availability of funds, and the details given here are subject to change at any time.
 Potential applicants are therefore urged to check this information regularly to ensure that they are aware of available schemes, current procedures and deadlines.